 Contemplation offers our lives the possibility of living moment-by-moment with the awareness of paradise found in our hearts.
 As we become God Conscious, we touch divine life when we walk in harmony with God and creation.
 Deep in our spirit, we experience peace, love, security, joy, and freedom of walking with God.
 Paradise is in our hearts.
 (Being Aware of God’s Presence in your Life)

 We grasp Thomas Merton’s insight, “All eternity has become ours in one placid and breathless moment.”
 We are one in spirit with the creation and with God.
 We comprehend the glory of God as Jesus’ words in John seventeen speak eternal life in us.
 “My prayer is not for them alone.
 I also pray for those who will believe in me through their message, that all of them may be one, Father, just as you are in me, and I am in you.
-May they also be in us so that the world may believe that you have sent me.
-I have given them the glory that you gave me, that they may be one as we are one—I in them and you in me—so that they are in complete unity.
+So may they also be in us so that the world may believe that you have sent me.
+I have given them the glory you gave me, that they may be one as we are one—I in them and you in me—so that they are incomplete unity.
 Then the world will know that you sent me and have loved them even as you have loved me.